-- Applications will only be considered from a principal investigator or co-principal investigator who is a member of the dietetic profession (registered dietitian) as identified by membership in a Canadian dietetics regulatory body AND either the principal investigator or co-principal investigator needs to be a member of Dietitians of Canada.
+- Applications will only be considered from a principal investigator or co-principal investigator who is a member of the dietetic profession (registered dietitian) as identified by membership in a Canadian dietetics regulatory body.
 A member of the research team must be practicing dietetics.
-If funding is approved, regulatory college and DC membership must be maintained for the entire period of the research. - The principal or co-principal investigators must be affiliated with institutions or organizations that will act as Sponsors on behalf of the grant applications.
+If funding is approved, regulatory college membership must be maintained for the entire period of the research. - The principal or co-principal investigators must be affiliated with institutions or organizations that will act as Sponsors on behalf of the grant applications.
 Sponsors must be registered with Revenue Canada as conducting charitable activities.
 Health agencies including universities, hospitals, provincial and municipal government departments and public health units, community groups or associations and non-profit organizations are eligible.
-Grants will not be awarded to individuals, or to organizations not recognized as charitable under the Federal Income Tax Act. - The grant must be held at the institution of either the principal investigator or the coprincipal investigator. - Applicants must not have current or outstanding CFDR funded projects and reports at the time the grant funding is released from CFDR.
+Grants will not be awarded to individuals, or to organizations not recognized as charitable under the Federal Income Tax Act. - The grant must be held at the institution of either the principal investigator or the coprincipal investigator. - Grantees must not have any outstanding CFDR reports at the time the grant funding is released from CFDR.